 And you know that saying, “Wishing doesn’t make it so” is really appropriate here.
 You can wish that your pipelines will last 300 years but that won’t make them last 300 years.

 So then you’ll have to pay for replacements under these types of conditions where the pipeline is a major problem – maybe it creates a sinkhole, maybe it shuts down a street, maybe it closes off businesses.

 You know, any of those kinds of things could happen and/or can cause a lot of problems with maybe a hospital or school or whatever.

 And it would be so much better to be in a planned mode, even though we don’t like to think about raising rates and putting money aside for capital replacement.

-We’re so much better off if we look on the planned side because if we don’t pay now, we will pay later and we will pay more later.
+We’re so much better off if we look at the planned side because if we don’t pay now, we will pay later and we will pay more later.

 So it’s one of the reasons that we really want asset management to be practiced is because ultimately it’s much, much cheaper to put a city on say, maybe 125-year replacement cycle or worse, maybe 150-year replacement cycle so that they’re getting the pipes replaced in a much more planned, proactive manner.

 NOTE: The transcription here could be located at 5:23 – 13:19 of the “Ask the Expert Asset Management Webinar” recording.